BigRoy/mayaVrayCommandDocs/README_FOR_DUMMIES.md

 Most likely the code snippets are the most interesting thing here if you're looking to get started quickly.
 You can find them in the repository in the snippets directory.
-These are small scripts that don't require any of the dependencies other than a standard Maya installation with V-ray for Maya installed.
+These are small scripts that don't require any of the dependencies other than a standard Maya installation with V-ray for Maya.

 ####[V-ray for Maya code Snippets](snippets)

-In short, you could even copy the raw code of one of the snippets and paste it into the Maya script editor.
+In short, you could copy the raw code of one of the snippets and paste it into the Maya script editor.
 Note that all scripts here are written in **Python**, so make sure to run it in a Python tab.